jm8gw/ai-photo-editor/README.md

 ## Technologies Used

 - Next.js: A React framework for building server-side rendered and static websites
+- TypeScript: JavaScript With Syntax For Types
-- MongoDB: A NoSQL database that provides a flexible and scalable solution for storing and retrieving user/content/transaction data.
+- MongoDB: A NoSQL database that provides a flexible and scalable solution for storing and retrieving user/content/transaction data
-- Cloudinary API: Powerful tool for managing and manipulating images in the cloud using AI.
+- Cloudinary API: Powerful tool for managing and manipulating images in the cloud using AI
-- Clerk API: For authenticating users and securing their profile.
+- Clerk API: For authenticating users and securing their profile
-- Stripe API: For payment processing with regards to image transformation credit plans.
+- Stripe API: For payment processing with regards to image transformation credit plans
+- Shadcn: A library for rapid UI development with style props, color modes, themes and variants
+- TailwindCSS: A utility-first CSS framework for rapidly building modern websites straight from HTML

 ## Getting Started